Saturday, January 24, 2026

 Jerusha stated that she was the widow of James Alexander, who served as a sergeant in the Virginia Continental or State Line during the Revolutionary War.
 She recalled that her husband served under Captain Joseph Spencer and other officers whose names she could no longer remember.

 She specifically remembered hearing James state that he served as an orderly sergeant under General Gates and that he was present at Gates’s defeat in 1780.
 Because of her age and failing memory, she acknowledged that she could not recall all officers or details.
-However, she affirmed from personal knowledge that James Alexander was engaged in regular military service for at least seven years.
+However, she affirmed from personal knowledge that James Alexander was engaged in regular military service for at least siyears.

 Jerusha also described the conditions of that service.
 She stated that James was frequently detached from his unit and returned home only occasionally on furlough.
 She recalled severe hardship, suffering, and near starvation during those years, especially following the defeat of General Gates.